xbeat/Machine-Learning/README.md

 Gradient Descent

 Gradient Descent is an optimization algorithm used to minimize a function by iteratively moving in the direction of steepest descent.
 In data science, it's commonly used to train machine learning models by updating parameters to minimize the cost function.

+## Handling Outliers in Data From Z-Scores to Visualization

+Understanding Z-Scores for Outlier Detection

+Z-scores represent the number of standard deviations a data point lies from the mean.
+This statistical measure helps identify potential outliers by quantifying how extreme each value is relative to the overall distribution, with values beyond ±3 typically considered outliers.

 ## Context-Independent Word Embeddings in Python